Which of the following statements supports the theory of endosymb... | Channels for Pearson+

 1

-Understand the theory of endosymbiosis: This theory suggests that certain organelles within eukaryotic cells, such as mitochondria and chloroplasts, originated as free-living bacteria that were engulfed by ancestral eukaryotic cells.
+Understand the theory of endosymbiosis: It suggests that certain organelles, like mitochondria and chloroplasts, originated as free-living bacteria that were engulfed by ancestral eukaryotic cells.

 Watch next